Preparing for IUI

 • Eggs

-Vitamin D: Adequate levels of vitamin D are beneficial for sperm motility and overall semen quality.
-Vitamin D receptors are present in sperm, and its active form has been shown to promote sperm motility and fertilization capacity.
-[42] Sources include:
+Adequate levels of vitamin D are beneficial for sperm motility and semen quality.
+[42]

 • Shiitake mushrooms